Student parents

 The Student Gateway

-The Student Gateway, based in Gateway House, is a welcoming integrated reception for all non-academic enquiries.
-A number of services are available in the Student Gateway for advice on student finance, wellbeing, disability and much more.
-For more information about each of the services please visit the Student Gateway webpages.
+The Student Gateway, based in Gateway House, is a welcoming, integrated reception for all non-academic enquiries.
+A number of services are available in the Student Gateway including advice on student finance, wellbeing, disability and more.
+For more information about these services, please visit the Student Gateway web pages.

 Personal tutors

-DMU provides all of its undergraduate students with a personal tutor who can be contacted regarding any general academic matter or personal concerns relating to such matters as adjustment to life at DMU.
+DMU provides all of its undergraduate students with a personal tutor who can be contacted regarding any general academic matter, or personal concerns like adjusting to life at DMU.
 If you aren't sure who your Personal Tutor is, please speak to your Faculty Student Advice Centre.

 Seek support and advice from your tutors as early as possible.
-At times, your studies do need to take precedence.
+At times, your studies do need to take precedence over working part time.
 Working at regular times also means that you can give your employer as much notice as possible during periods where you might need more time.
-Often a certain kind of confident assertiveness is required; being assertive is a useful and possibly vital actively which can be learned and practiced.
+Often a certain kind of confident assertiveness is required; being assertive is a useful skill, which can be learned and practiced.